Port F.C.: Madam Pang's takeover (2015–2023)

-In 2015, the club was taken over by Nualphan Lamsam, Thai business woman, by signing the Memorandum of Understanding of a 5-year contract with Port Authority of Thailand to control the club's management.
-Nualphan, commonly known to locals as ‘Madam Pang’ the majority shareholder of Muang Thai Life Insurance and the Assistant Secretary General of the Democratic Party, which has held power over Bangkok for over a decade.
+In 2015, Singhtarua was taken over by Nualphan Lamsam, Thai businesswoman, by signing the Memorandum of Understanding of a five-year contract with Port Authority of Thailand to control the club's management, and the club name was reverted back to Port Football Club.
+Nualphan, commonly known to locals as 'Madam Pang', is the majority shareholder of Muang Thai Life Insurance and the assistant secretary general of the Democratic Party, which has held power over Bangkok for over a decade.
 Since Port Co took over the management of the club in 2015 by Nualphan, the team's results have improved.

-In 2017, Port returned to Thai League 1, Nualphan Lamsam announced the appointment of Kiatisuk Senamuang as the new head coach of the club; Kiatisuk was manager of the Thailand national team from 2014 to 2017.
-Kiatisuk resigned as coach of Port after just three months in charge, managing just one win, six losses and three draws during his time with the club.
+In 2017, Port returned to Thai League 1.
+Nualphan Lamsam announced the appointment of Kiatisuk Senamuang as the new head coach of the club; Kiatisuk was manager of the Thailand national team from 2014 to 2017.
+Kiatisuk resigned as coach of Port after just three months in charge, managing one win, six losses and three draws during his time with the club.

 In 2018, ‘Madam Pang’ loosened the purse-strings significantly in the transfer window, making a clear statement to the rest of the division.
-Arrivals such as winger Nurul Sriyankem from Chonburi, left-back Kevin Deeromram from Ratchaburi Mitr Phol, and most significantly, forward Dragan Bošković from Bangkok United.
-The club finished third in the 2018 Thai League 1 season and created history by claiming 61 points – the club's highest points in a single season under Jadet Meelarp manager.
+There were arrivals such as winger Nurul Sriyankem from Chonburi, left-back Kevin Deeromram from Ratchaburi Mitr Phol, and most significantly, forward Dragan Bošković from Bangkok United.
+The club finished third in the 2018 Thai League 1 season and created history by claiming 61 points, their highest points in a single season, under manager Jadet Meelarp.

-Expected to be one of the contenders for the 2019 Thai League 1 title, Port looked on course for a successful campaign until June, when a poor run of form led to the sacking of Jadet Meelarp.
+Expected to be one of the contenders for the 2019 Thai League 1 title, Port looked to be on course for a successful campaign until June, when a poor run of form led to the sacking of Jadet Meelarp.
 The club subsequently appointed national team assistant Choketawee Promrut as head coach and former Manchester City defender Spencer Prior as technical director, sparking a reversal of the team's form as they won five of their next six games.
 They also qualified for the 2019 Thai FA Cup Final for the first time in a decade.

 Thai FA Cup winners

-Port won the 2019 Thai FA Cup after defeating Ratchaburi Mitr Phol 1–0 in the final held at the Leo Stadium, Midfielder Sergio Suarez scored the only goal of the game in the third minute of the second half to give Port their second Thai FA Cup title in front of FIFA president Gianni Infantino who was among those in attendance.
+Port won the 2019 Thai FA Cup after defeating Ratchaburi Mitr Phol 1–0 in the final held at the Leo Stadium.
+Midfielder Sergio Suarez scored the only goal of the game in the third minute of the second half to give Port their second Thai FA Cup title in front of FIFA president Gianni Infantino.
 All eyes were on the Video Assistant Referee (VAR) technology which was employed by the Football Association of Thailand for the cup final.